 You must add more water or paint if the mixture is too thick or thin than your likings.
 If the paint flow is consistent, dries well and fast, and the finish is smooth, use the thinned latex paint for other surfaces.

 If you over-thin latex paint, the following will happen.

 The paint color will get lighter the more water you add as the solvent ratio will be higher than the pigments ratio in the formula.
 You can add more paint to the mixture to avoid this.

 A lighter color shade will make it more difficult to seal or cover existing finishes as it can’t cover the existing color shade.

 The paint won’t stick well and may peel off if you over-thin it.

 3. The Paint Will Drip

 If there’s too much solvent (water) in the formula, the paint will lose its viscosity and thickness.
 So, when you apply it, it will drip on the floors, especially if you apply it on a vertical surface (such as a wall).

 4. It Will Dry Too Fast

-Since over-diluted paint has a lighter flow, the paint will dry fast — too fast.
-This means the particles won’t harden properly, and the finish won’t be durable.
+Over-thinner latex paint will dry too fast which means the paint particles won’t harden properly and the finish won’t adhere properly to the surface.